How much water should I drink to stay hydrated?

 Why water coolers are good for your business?

-Water coolers are a great way to promote a healthy workplace.
+Water coolers and water fountains are a great way to promote a healthy workplace.
 As we have mentioned before water helps motivate people and improves concentration levels.
 Gone are the days of lifting heavy replacement water for bottled water coolers, instead many water dispensers are mains fed water coolers.
 This means the water that is provided to the taps in your business is simply pulled through the dispenser and filtered, ready for drinking.

 Many water coolers have ambient, cold and hot water features meaning they can be used for making a cup of tea or for a nice cold glass of water.